kanchana-S/END_Assignment_5/README.md

 Even with augmenting more of label 4 text, the distribution does not change much, it reamins the same more or less.

+Without any kind of augmentation the model did not do well at all.
+It would overfit like crazy, it barely touched 33% with various hyper parameters listed as follows

 We tried three creating models with RNN, LSTM, and GRU, using bidirectional, increasing dropout, increasing the number of layers, decreasing/increasing embedding dimensions.
 And also aking a bit of inspiration from best assignments, trying to understand what is to be done, we reached a maxinmum of 39.88% only.
 The following screenshots are proof of that.
 With analysis done on the predictions, it was seen that label 4 was being predicted very less.
 Which lead to augmenting text with label 4 upto 80%.